JoTrdl/grunt-dock/examples/simple/README.md

 Update the options to connect with Docker.
 For supported options, see [dockerode](https://github.com/apocas/dockerode#getting-started).

-For example, in a Mac environment with Boot2Docker, it should like :
+For example, in a Mac environment with Boot2Docker, it should like:
 ```javascript
 docker: {
   protocol: 'https',